 T – Tires and Wheels

 Your tires are one of the most essential safety components of your ATV.
-Proper tire maintenance ensures good traction and stability, especially when navigating rough terrain.
+Proper tire maintenance ensures good traction and stability, especially when navigating rough terrain.- Air Pressure: Always maintain the recommended tire pressure.
+If one side has higher pressure, the vehicle may pull to one side, affecting your control.

 - Condition: Inspect the tires for any cuts, gouges, or punctures that could lead to air leakage.